2024 EFL League Two play-off final: Match

 The match kicked off at 1:30 p.m. in front of a crowd 33,341, of whom more than 16,000 were Crawley supporters and just under 12,000 for Crewe.
 Crawley dominated possession in the early part of the match, but there were few chances for either side.
 Kelly had a shot from outside the area on 15 minutes which went high and wide, followed by a shot from inside the penalty area which was stopped by the Crewe goalkeeper, Stryjek.
-Klaidi Lolos had a shot from outside the penalty area on 29 minutes, which was also saved.
+Crawley's Klaidi Lolos had a shot from outside the penalty area on 29 minutes, which was also saved.
 Crewe began to enjoy greater possession after this and had shots from Conor Thomas, which went wide, and a good chance from Nevitt, whose short from outside of the penalty area was saved by Crawley goalkeeper Corey Addai in the bottom corner of his goal.
 Crawley took the lead on 41 minutes when Orsi and Kelly played a one-two before Orsi scored, shooting with the outside of his foot.
 They had chances to extend this lead in the run up to half-time, Kelly having a right-footed shot inside the penalty area blocked and Laurence Maguire and Lolos then missing efforts.
 The half ended with Crawley ahead 1–0.

 Crewe were awarded a penalty seven minutes into the second-half, when the referee deemed that Addai had fouled Chris Long who was through on goal after a defensive error.
 The VAR intervened, however, finding that the goalkeeper had made contact with the ball, and the decision was reversed.
 With half an hour remaining, there were two chances for Crawley – Kellan Gordon and Lolos both having shots saved – followed by a shot outside the penalty area from Crewe's Aaron Rowe, which was also blocked.
 Ten minutes later, Crawley's Darcy, who had come on as a substitute, sliced a shot wide of the goal.
 Kelly added a second goal for Crawley in the 85th minute when Dion Conroy's forward run and through ball was met by Kelly.
-His initial short-range cross towards Orsi was parried by Crewe's captain Demetriou, who pushed the ball back into Kelly's path to score.
+His initial short-range cross towards Orsi was intercepted by Demetriou, but the ball rebounded into Kelly's path, enabling him to score.
 There were 11 minutes of stoppage time at the end of the match, during which Crewe had two attempts to pull a goal back, through Charlie Kirk and Ed Turns, while Orsi had a left-footed shot saved close to the end.
 No further goals were scored, however, and Crawley returned to the third tier of English football for the first time since 2015.